• Recipes

 What is instant rice?

 Instant rice (like Minute® Rice) has been fully cooked and then dehydrated, so it cooks much faster at home.
 You just add hot liquid and let it sit.
-For this recipe, a 3:4 ratio of chicken broth to rice creates a slightly drier texture that works better for stir-frying.
+For this recipe, using 1 cup broth to 1⅓ cups rice gives the best stir-fry texture.

 How do I make gluten-free fried rice?

 Traditional soy sauce contains gluten from fermented wheat.
-Use Japanese tamari as a substitute—it's usually made without wheat, but check the label to be sure.
-Always check labels on all ingredients, especially broths and sauces.
+Use Japanese tamari as a substitute—it's usually made without wheat, but always check the label.
+Also, check broths and sauces to be sure.

 📖The Recipe Card